 The Bishop fell on his knees in adoration before the tilma, as well as everyone else in the room.
-For on the tilma was the image of the Blessed Virgin Mary, just as described by Juan Diego, and still preserved today in original condition in Tepeyac on the outskirts of Mexico City.
+For on the tilma was the image of the Blessed Virgin Mary, just as described by Juan Diego, and is still preserved today in original condition in Tepeyac on the outskirts of Mexico City.

 Spanish conquistadors may have conquered the Aztecs in 1521, but their ruthless behavior antagonized the people and conversions were few.

-Our Lady of Guadalupe conveyed the beautiful message of Christianity: the true God sacrificed himself for mankind, instead of the horrendous life they had endured sacrificing humans to appease the frightful gods!
+Our Lady of Guadalupe conveyed the beautiful message of Christianity: the true God sacrificed himself for mankind, instead of the horrendous life they had endured sacrificing thousands of humans to appease the frightful gods!
 It is no wonder that over the next seven years, from 1531 to 1538, eight million natives of Mexico converted to Catholicism!

 Indeed, the Blessed Virgin Mary entered the very soul of Central America and became an inextricable part of Mexican life and a central figure to the history of Mexico itself.
 To this date a major religious celebration in Mexico and Central America is December 12, the feast-day of Our Lady of Guadalupe.
 A harbinger of things to come, Christianity would thrive in the Americas.
 Her appearance in the center of the American continents has contributed to the Virgin of Guadalupe being given the title "Mother of America."

 "You should know how to behave in the household of God,

 which is the church of the living God,